 1. Meets Scientific Review Criteria is assigned to proposals that substantially meet the ISRP's criteria: "[1] are based on sound scientific principles; [2] benefit fish and wildlife; and [3] have a clearly defined objective and outcome with [4] provisions for monitoring and evaluation of results."
-Proposals do not have to contain tasks that independently meet each criterion but can be an integral part of a program that provides the necessary elements.
+Proposals do not have to meet all criteria independently as long as they are part of an integrated program that provides the necessary elements.
 For example, a habitat restoration project may use data from a separate monitoring and evaluation project to measure results as long as the proposal clearly demonstrates this integration.
-Unless otherwise indicated, a "Meets Scientific Review Criteria" recommendation is not an indication of the

-ISRP's view on the priority of the proposal, nor an endorsement to fund the proposal, but rather reflects its scientific merit and compatibility with Program goals.
+Unless otherwise indicated, a "Meets Scientific Review Criteria" recommendation is not an indication of the ISRP's view on the priority of the proposal, nor an endorsement to fund the proposal, but rather reflects its scientific merit and compatibility with Program goals.